99Anvar99/SVG-Generator/README.md

 ```

 # Testing
-- Before testing the program, ensure that you are located within the main project directory.
+- Before testing the program, ensure that you are located within the svg-logo-maker directory.
 - Next, open your terminal and execute:
 ```
 npm test